mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 ### Listeners

 The Slack Bolt SDK provides the convenient [`Assistant` class](https://docs.slack.dev/tools/bolt-python/concepts/ai-apps/#assistant-class).
-It handles the `assistant_thread_started` , `assistant_thread_context_changed` and `message.im` events.
+It handles the `assistant_thread_started` , `assistant_thread_context_changed`, and `message.im` events.
 For our purposes we don't need to worry about the context changed event but we'll be using the other two.

 #### @assistant.thread_started
 This is invoked when your user opens an assistant thread.
 You can use it as we do here to say something nice and helpful, or you could use it to [seed the first interaction with prompts](https://github.com/slack-samples/bolt-python-assistant-template/blob/main/listeners/assistant.py#L48).